Why wealth is important?

 My principle of wealth creation is based on this theory called “SIR – Save, Invest and Repeat”.

 Unfortunately, we Indians aren’t great at saving.
 India’s gross savings rate is just over 30%.
 So, wanna create wealth?
 Start with saving.
 Save as much as possible.
 Whenever & wherever possible your income should at its maximum rate contribute to your savings.
-Most of the countries analyze their GDP based on consumption.
+Most countries analyze their GDP based on consumption.
 Which doesn’t make any sense?
-The USA boasts that over 70% of their GDP contribution is by consumer spending.
+The USA boasts that over 70% of its GDP contribution is by consumer spending.
 Spending doesn’t generate wealth!
 It’s the saving that’s needed.

 Just savings doesn’t create wealth.
 In fact, each rupee saved in a bank is a rupee wasted for inflation at over 4% every year eats away more than your income of interest over savings which is at 3 – 3.5%.
 An emergency savings account is absolutely suggested.
 But, most of your savings should go to Investment.
 Hence the first two letters of my theory stand for Savings & Investment.